Secmode/Brute-Force-Detection-Response/README.md

 - Lateral movement
 - Dashboards & detection rules

-This lab is designed to **showcase SOC skills** for hiring managers, including detection engineering, log correlation, incident analysis, and workflow documentation.
+This lab is designed to **showcase My SOC skills** Which including detection engineering, log correlation, incident analysis, and workflow documentation.

 ---